smartcoop/smart-cfa/README.md

 ### Deployment

 Development environment are created dynamically in docker containers and are accessible on Smart's local network.
-The url are generated based on the name of the branch or the pr number.
+The url are generated based on the name of the branch or the pr number with the template *{branch-name}.cfa.smartcoop.dev*.

 *e.g: if PR 24 has been created, waiting for approval, and it can compiled, the web app will be available on url `https://pr-24.cfa.smartcoop.dev/`*